Robust Quantitative Comparative Statics for a Multimarket Paradox: Effect of Price Shocks on Aggregates

-\end{proposition} \begin{proof} The game is similar to that from that proof of Lemma~\ref{lem:lb_profit}, except that firm $a$ can produce a quantity of $q_a\leq 1$ at cost $0$ and its competitors $i\neq a$ have a per-unit cost of 1, i.e. the cost is $c_i(q_i)=q_i$.
+\end{proposition} \proof The game is similar to that from that proof of Proposition~\ref{lem:lb_profit}, except that firm $a$ can produce a quantity of $q_a\leq 1$ at cost $0$ and its competitors $i\neq a$ have a per-unit cost of 1, i.e. the cost is $c_i(q_i)=q_i$.

 The Cournot equilibrium $x$ of this game can be found through convex optimization.
 In the equilibrium, no quantity is sold on market $1$ and on market $2$, $x_{a,2}=1$ and $x_{i,2}=0$ for all $i\neq a$.
-The equilibrium welfare is $U(x)=1$.
+The equilibrium total profit is $U(x)=1$.